 Faster screen refresh rates: In Android 11, apps and games will be able to set a preferred refresh rates.
 That will allow games to take advantage of phones with displays that sport faster refresh rates, which should make for an enhanced gaming experiences.

 Improvements aimed at streaming services: More things are streaming these days, including Google's own Stadia gaming service.
 In Android 11, the first frame of a stream will appear as quickly as possible once decoding starts, which should improve performance for services like Google Stadia.
+(Read our Google Stadia review for more info on the service.)

 Call screening improvements: Google says it's adding APIs that will allow call-screening apps to do a better job handling robocalls.